 Zero Deposit is a deposit replacement scheme designed to cut the upfront cost of renting, speed up admin processes and reduce void periods.
 Discover how the Zero Deposit option works, who pays for it and how it can benefit landlords.

-With a Zero Deposit Guarantee, the tenant sign up process will be faster, you could experience fewer void periods and you’ll be covered up to the value of six weeks’ rent for any financial loss or damage caused by your tenants under their Assured Shorthold Tenancy Agreement.
-If there is a dispute, our expert evaluation partner The Dispute Service (TDS) will be called in to resolve the issue and if the dispute is resolved in your favour, you will be paid within two days.
+With a Zero Deposit Guarantee, the tenant sign up process will be faster, you could experience fewer void periods and you’ll be covered for up to the value of six weeks’ rent.
+The Guarantee covers you for any financial loss or damage caused by your tenants under their tenancy agreement.
+If there is a dispute, our expert evaluation partner The Dispute Service (TDS) will be called in to resolve the issue and if the dispute is resolved in your favour, you will be paid in as little as two working days of bank details being provided.

 You’ll be able to attract a wider audience of tenants to a Zero Deposit property and these applicants will be vetted and have passed referencing.
-With the Zero Deposit option, tenants pay a fee equivalent to one week’s rent and, as they won’t have to wait to raise the money for a normal cash deposit, they will be able to move in faster.
-What’s more, the scheme provides better cover than a traditional cash deposit, as it insures you for six weeks rent.
+With the Zero Deposit option, tenants pay a fee equivalent to one week’s rent plus a £49 set up fee and, as they won’t have to wait to raise the money for a normal cash deposit, they will be able to move in faster.
+What’s more, the scheme provides better cover than a traditional cash deposit, as it insures you for up to six weeks rent.

 Zero Deposit is partnered with Munich Re, an insurance industry leader.
 With our deposit replacement scheme, we ask the tenant to pay for their no deposit insurance and the landlord pays nothing.
 Zero Deposit has developed a unique partnership with evaluation service TDS and unlike many other schemes it is protected by the Financial Services Compensation Scheme and customers can complain to the Financial Ombudsman Service.